ELIGIBILITY: In addition to a player's agreement to abide by the CSGA General Tournament Policies, the following criteria is required:

 ALTERNATE POLICY: More information on the alternate policy for the Connecticut Mid-Amateur can be found HERE.

-TRANSPORTATION & CADDIES: At both sectional qualifying and the championship proper the use of caddies is permitted but not required.
-The use of automotive transportation is also permitted but not required at the discretion of the host club and is not included in the entry fee.
+TRANSPORTATION & CADDIES: At both sectional qualifying and the championship proper the use of a golf cart and/or caddie is permitted but not required.
+The use of a golf cart at the championship or any qualifying site is at the discretion of the host club.

-PRIZES: The 31st Connecticut Mid-Amateur Champion will have his name engraved on the permanent Mid-Amateur trophy and be allowed to keep the permanent trophy in their possession until the 32nd Connecticut Mid-Amateur is conducted.
-The champion and runner-up will receive keepsake trophies in recognition of their accomplishment.
-Low finishers will also receive merchandise credit redeemable at Richter Park Golf Course.
+PRIZES: The 32nd Connecticut Mid-Amateur Champion will have his name engraved on the permanent and be allowed to keep the permanent trophy in their possession until the 33rd Connecticut Mid-Amateur is conducted.
+The champion and runner-up will also receive a replica trophy to recognize their accomplishment.
+In addition, low finishers will be awarded merchandise credit redeemable at the Shuttle Meadow Country Club golf shop.

 WITHDRAWALS DURING COMPETITION AND/OR NO CARD POLICY: All players are expected to complete the competition which they start.
 Acceptable reasons for withdrawal during a competition are physical injury, illness, or an emergency.
 Poor play is not an acceptable reason for withdrawal.
 A player who withdraws without an acceptable reason or without notifying CSGA personnel will be subject to suspension from future CSGA competitions.
 If a player is aware of a possibility of withdrawal (e.g. injury) he should notify the CSGA as soon as possible.
 All players who start a round must return a scorecard personally to CSGA staff or a CSGA official even if they are officially withdrawing.
 Players who withdraw also must sign and attest that the hole by hole scores are correct for the fellow-competitor's scorecard they were keeping and return that card to the fellow-competitor or another marker in the group.
 Players who do not follow this policy will be subject to suspension from future CSGA competitions